MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Script customization**

-Below is the list of Regkeys and its values for customization of the script to Device Guard and Credential Guard without UEFI Lock.
+Below is the list of Regkeys and their values for customization of the script to Device Guard and Credential Guard without UEFI Lock.

 ```
 For RS1 and RS2 – to enable HVCI and CG without UEFI Lock: